 - UC uses the college catalogs to determine whether a Pass or Credit grade is equivalent to a C (2.0) grade or better.
 If the catalog indicates that the Pass or Credit grade is equivalent to a C- (below 2.0), the grade will not meet minimum requirements.

 - If I am applying for fall 2021, am I still required to take the SAT or ACT test?
 What if the test was canceled?
 Can I take the SAT or ACT and submit scores if I would like to?

-The University of California Board of Regents unanimously approved suspension of the standardized test requirement (ACT/SAT) for all California freshman applicants until fall 2024.UC Davis will be test-optional for fall 2021 admission.
-Freshman applicants can submit SAT or ACT test scores if they choose.
-However, SAT or ACT test scores are not required and will not be used in our comprehensive review.
-If you are unable or choose not to submit test scores your application will still receive full consideration.
+The University of California Board of Regents unanimously approved suspension of the standardized test requirement (ACT/SAT) for all California freshman applicants until fall 2024.UC Davis will be test-free for fall 2021 admission.

 - I am a current high school student.
 How will Pass/No Pass (Credit/No Credit) impact my ability to be eligible and competitive for UC in the future?